Special programs include the Special Education Programs and 504 Accommodation plans, as well as several other grant-funded programs.

 Committee on Preschool Special Education (CPSE)

-If you are interested in the Universal Pre-K program offered by the Pine Bush School District, please contact Joanne O’Brien at 845-744-2031, Ext.
+The Universal Pre-K program offered by the Pine Bush School District is available for all preschool-aged children.
+If you are interested, please contact Joanne O’Brien at 845-744-2031, Ext.
 5700 or by email at firstname.lastname@example.org.

 Notice of Procedural Safeguards